bolito2/disney-/README.md

 The elements in the picture are **x**, the inputs, column vectors of length *n_letters*(the number of supported characters, explained below), **a**, the hidden states of length *units*, **y** the intermediate outputs of length *n_letters* and **p**, the final predictions(probability of next letter being that index) of length *n_letters* too.

 Then there's the parameters, **Wx**, **Wa**, **Wy** and the biases **ba**, **by** not in the picture, which are used to compute all those things.
 One important fact is that they are shared along all time-steps.
-It really is a single RNN cell feeding its outputs into itself over and over.
+It really is a single RNN cell feeding its outputs into itself over and over(which I like to do too 😉).
 This is what makes RNN light-weight and flexible for variable-length inputs like strings of letters.

 #### Forward propagation